Anti-Dystopia – A Third Way Between Utopia and Dystopia

 This quote from the website for the Anti-Dystopian Congress captures the essence of anti-dystopia: the dual work of resistance and creation.

-Future Development Potential
+Future Development Directions

-• Development of practical frameworks
+• Development of specific facilitation frameworks for anti-dystopian scenario work

 Notes for Further Research